 5. Don't forget the tape.

-While your home may be decked out in safety locks, corner guards and outlet covers, all you need to pack to babyproof your temporary abode is tape.
-It can be used to secure drapery cords, seal electrical outlets, keep toilet lids closed, and more.
-If your furniture has sharp edges, place a washcloth or spare rolled-up hotel sheet over the edge and tape it in place!
+While your home may be decked out in safety locks, corner guards and outlet covers, all you need to pack to baby-proof the hotel is duct tape.
+It can be used to secure drapery cords, seal electrical outlets, keep toilet lids and mini fridges closed, and more.
+If your furniture has sharp edges, place a washcloth over the edge and tape it in place!
 Running low on tape?
 In a pinch, Band-Aids can cover outlets to keep curious fingers safe.

 6. Create baby stations for daily tasks.

-Since hotel rooms aren’t set up for children, tasks like changing diapers or heating bottles can be tricky.
-Designate the desk as your baby changing station and move other items to a different spot.
-A collapsible shoe rack or shelving unit won’t take up a lot of space in your suitcase and can hold diaper cream, wipes, and diapers to organize your changing area.
+Since hotel rooms aren't set up for children, finding space to change diapers or heat bottles can be tricky.
+Designate the desk or dresser as your baby changing station and move other items to a different spot.
+Pack a small bag or portable changing station to keep diaper cream, wipes and diapers organized.
 A hanging cosmetic case attached to a door can double as a bottle-making station.

 7. Ensure a good night’s sleep.

-Give yourself the best chances of sleep success by re-creating the soothing comforts of home.
-If your child falls asleep to music or a noise machine, bring them.
+Re-creating the soothing comforts of home can help your child, and you, sleep better.
+If your child falls asleep to music or a noise machine at home, bring them.
 (If you play them through your smartphone, placing it in a coffee cup can help amplify the volume.)
-If you’re using the hotel’s crib, bring sheets for a sanitized snooze that smells, feels and looks like home.
+If you’re using the hotel’s crib, bring your own sheets for a sanitized snooze that smells, feels and looks like home.
 If your baby is used to sleeping in their own room, create a separate space by placing the crib in the bathroom or closet, or tucking the crib behind the couch or TV.
-And if your baby can’t get comfortable in an unfamiliar bed, make a baby nest by rolling extra-large hotel towels lengthwise and forming a pod, placing a spare fitted sheet (check the closets for extras) over the pod and the entire mattress to make a cozy, taut sleeping space.
+And if your baby can’t get comfortable in an unfamiliar bed, make a baby nest by rolling extra-large hotel towels lengthwise on the mattress to form a pod and placing a spare fitted sheet (check the closets for extras) over the mattress to make a cozy sleeping space.